• Skip to primary navigation

 white bowl filled with soup loaded with chunks of salmon, potatoes, bacon, and veggies.

-I love transforming what’s usually a rich and hearty chowder into something a little lighter, just like my Keto Zuppa Toscana Soup.
-Thanks to the salmon filets, vegetables, and clam juice, every spoonful of this healthy chowder won’t leave you feeling weighed down.
-I still finished it off with a splash of heavy cream and bacon because they’re an absolute must in every great seafood chowder recipe!
+I love transforming what’s usually a rich and hearty recipe into something a little lighter, just like my keto zuppa toscana soup.
+Thanks to the salmon filets, vegetables, and clam juice, this healthy chowder won’t leave you feeling weighed down.

 2 white bowls filled with soup loaded with chunks of salmon, potatoes, bacon, and veggies.

-• Corn – I highly recommend using fresh ears of corn so you can throw the corn cobs right into the soup.
-They add so much flavor to the finished result.
-Frozen corn still works well as a back up.
+• Corn: I highly recommend using fresh ears of corn so that you can throw the corn cobs right into the soup.
+They add so much flavor to the finished result!
+Frozen corn still works well as a backup.

-• Soup veggies – Use the classics!
-Onion, carrot, celery, and garlic are a must for savory, balanced flavors.
+• Mirepoix: Use the soup classics!
+Onion, carrot, celery, and garlic are musts for savoriness.

-• Clam juice – For the classic seafood flavor.
+• Clam Juice: For that classic seafood flavor.
 If you have a shellfish allergy, just omit it!

-• Heavy cream – Because it isn’t chowder without the cream!
-I don’t recommend swapping this with milk or half and half because it could curdle.
+• Heavy Cream: It isn’t chowder without the cream!
+I don’t recommend swapping this with milk or half and half because it could curdle when exposed to heat.

 individual white bowls filled with raw vegetables, salmon, corn, herbs, and broth.

-1. Crisp the bacon: Add the chopped bacon to a large pot and cook until it’s crispy.
+1. Crisp the Bacon: Add the chopped bacon to a large pot and cook until crispy.
 Set it aside.

-2. Saute the veggies: In the same pot with the bacon fat, saute the soup veggies and jalapeno until they’re soft.
+2. Saute the Veggies: In the same pot, saute the soup veggies and jalapeno until they’re soft.

-3. Mix it all together: Pour the clam juice, chicken broth, potatoes, thyme, oregano, and salt into the pot.
-Bring it up to a boil, then lower the heat and let it simmer until the potatoes are tender.
+3. Mix Everything Together: Pour the clam juice, chicken broth, potatoes, herbs, and salt into the pot.
+Bring it to a boil, then lower it to a simmer until the potatoes are tender.

-4. Make the slurry: Meanwhile, mix the cornstarch in a bowl with water.
+4. Make the Slurry: Mix the cornstarch in a bowl with water.
 Pour the slurry into the soup and cook until it thickens.

-5. Finish and serve: Finish the soup by adding in the corn, salmon, bacon, and cream.
-Stir it all together and let it cook for a few minutes.
+5. Finishing Touches: Stir in the corn, salmon, bacon, and cream, letting it cook for a few more minutes.
 When it’s ready, top each bowl of soup with fresh dill, bacon, and jalapeno slices.
-Enjoy!
+Pair your salmon and corn chowder with crusty bread, saltines, or oyster crackers!

 cooking corn cobs and vegetables in a large red pot.